 These back pain, stiffness, soreness, spasms, and immobility anxiety symptoms can come and go rarely, occur frequently, or persist indefinitely.
 For example, you may feel back pain once and a while and not that often, feel it off and on, or feel it all the time.

-These back pain, stiffness, soreness, spasms, and immobility anxiety symptoms can range in intensity from slight, to moderate, to severe.
-It can also come in waves, where it’s strong one moment and eases off the next.
+Back pain, stiffness, soreness, spasms, and immobility anxiety symptoms can range in intensity from slight, to moderate, to severe.
+It can also come in waves where it’s strong one moment and eases off the next.

 All of the above combinations and variations are common.